paket-core/manager/README.md

 PAKET Manager
 =============

-The PAKET Manager is a small collection of scripts used to autoatically deploy, test, and run PAKET software.
+The PAKET Manager is a small collection of scripts used to automatically deploy, test, and run PAKET software.

 Setup Your Manager
 ------------------